awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-format.md

 With this option, the matching isn't case\-sensitive\.
 Column names in Amazon Redshift tables are always lowercase, so when you use the `'auto ignorecase'` option, the corresponding JSON field names can be lowercase, uppercase, or mixed case\.
 's3://*jsonpaths\_file*'  <a name="copy-json-pathfile"></a>
 With this option, COPY uses the named JSONPaths file to map the data elements in the JSON source data to the columns in the target table\.
 The *`s3://jsonpaths_file`* argument must be an Amazon S3 object key that explicitly references a single file\.
 An example is `'s3://mybucket/jsonpaths.txt`'\.
 The argument can't be a key prefix\.
 For more information about using a JSONPaths file, see [JSONPaths file](#copy-json-jsonpaths)\.
 In some cases, the file specified by `jsonpaths_file` has the same prefix as the path specified by `copy_from_s3_objectpath` for the data files\.
 If so, COPY reads the JSONPaths file as a data file and returns errors\.
 For example, suppose that your data files use the object path `s3://mybucket/my_data.json` and your JSONPaths file is `s3://mybucket/my_data.jsonpaths`\.
 In this case, COPY attempts to load `my_data.jsonpaths` as a data file\.
+'noshred'  <a name="copy-json-noshred"></a>
+With this option, Amazon Redshift doesn't shred the attributes of JSON structures into multiple columns while loading a JSON document\.

 ## JSON data file<a name="copy-json-data-file"></a>